Sjeiti/ronvalstarnl/src/data/markdown/post_useful-custom-cypress-commands.md

 ## override **get** to find and alias **data-cy** automatically

 The `asAll` command I showed you is nice, but I told you we'd revisit it.
 Normally I am not so fond of overwriting existing methods.
-Over writing JavaScript prototypes is generally frowned upon.
+Overwriting JavaScript prototypes is generally frowned upon.
 But with Cypress it can be helpful, and they made a method for it.
 I also mentioned [updating an alias](https://docs.cypress.io/api/cypress-api/custom-commands.html) briefly, this overwrites the `get` command as well, which is why I first wanted to show you how to override overrides, or chain them or whatever.
-What bugs me about `asAll` is that it requires a `beforeEach` (won't work in `before`), and that it will alias all those `[data-cy]` instances.
-I know that was the whole idea, but in a test with ten `it.should`s that each use some aliases, an average of 90% of the aliases will not be used.
+What bugs me about `asAll` is that it requires a `beforeEach` (won't work in `before`), which will alias *all* those `[data-cy]` instances.
+I know that was the whole idea, but in a test with ten `it.should`s (each using some aliases), an average of 90% of the aliases will not be used.
 This is not only inefficient but it also pollutes the test results.

 When you don't want to overwrite a simple solution could be this